seth-t-powell/List-HW/README.md

 ### 3. Finish the `List`:

 At this point, the necessary foundation should exist for you to approach the remaining tests.
-The functions are listed with their corresponding test cases in the table above.
+The functions are listed with their corresponding test cases above.
 Most will require you to implement a single method on top of this foundation.
 Notable exceptions include:

 - The `push` family of methods requires that you implement the default constructor
 - `clear` and `empty` are aggregated into a single test